 By the fall of 1865 the rich and easy-to-access gold diggings close to the surface were largely depleted.
 To make a profit, miners had to invest money in shafts or hydraulic equipment.
 Interested only in the quick profits of a new strike, most of the 5,000 miners moved on in search of better prospects.
 By 1882, only 11 settlers lived in the East Kootenay district.
 The completion of the Canadian Pacific Railway to Golden in 1885 encouraged settlers and prospectors to once more venture into the region.

 As more people arrived, it was inevitable disputes over land ownership between the local Ktunaxa First Nation population and the newcomers would arise.
 The most serious dispute was between Chief Isadore of the Ktunaxa and Colonel James Baker over a piece of land called Joseph’s Prairie, the site of present-day Cranbrook.
-Tension peaked in 1887 when the local Constable Barnes of the British Columbia Provincial Police arrested two young members of Chief Isadore’s band for the murder of two miners.
+Tension peaked in 1887 when two young members of Chief Isadore’s band were arrested for the murder of two miners.
 The murders had taken place almost three years prior to the arrest.
 Chief Isadore and 30 armed men broke open the Government Building jail in Galbraith’s Ferry and released the Ktunaxa prisoners.

 Superintendent Samuel B. Steele and 75 members of the North West Mounted Police were sent to resolve these problems.
 They established the first post west of the Rockies, Kootenay Post.
 After dismissing the criminal charges against the 2 Ktunaxa men and mediating the land problems, the NWMP departed in 1888.